adityapandadev/How-well-do-You-Know-Aditya/README.md

 # Hey Folks.....
-## Welcome to Do You Know Aditya quiz game.
+## Welcome to How Well Do You Know Aditya quiz game.

 I have made this quiz with help of javascript.